 A Welcoming Community

-In our classes, lectures, performances, and other special events you will have the opportunity to interact and share ideas with students, faculty, and community members of all backgrounds.
-Participate in Africa Week each fall, and celebrate the diverse foods, music, culture, and history of Africa.
+In our classes, lectures and events you will have the opportunity to interact and share ideas with students, faculty and community members of all backgrounds.
+And in Africa Week each fall, celebrate the diverse foods, music, culture, and history of Africa.

 An Interdisciplinary Focus

-The Africana Studies B.A. program draws on the arts, humanities, and social sciences, offering a wide range of courses that explore the history, culture, politics, and economics of people of African origin.
-The Africana Studies major complements a variety of other programs and many of our students elect to double major.
-An Africana Studies minor is also available.
+The Africana Studies program draws on the arts, humanities, and social sciences, offering a wide range of courses that explore the history, culture, politics, and economics of people of African origin.
+The major or minor is a great way to add a global and cultural focus to any degree.

-The design and content of the Africana Studies B.A. program, as well as the experiences offered by our Ghana and Cape Verde study abroad programs, prepare our students for a variety of global opportunities, such as work in humanitarian organizations, community development, and public service, among others.
+In addition to our course offerings, the experiences offered by our Ghana and Cape Verde study abroad programs prepare you for a variety of global opportunities, such as work in humanitarian organizations, community development, and public service.